lsegal/yard/docs/Parser.md

 ------------

-The main class {YARD::Parser::SourceParser} acts as a factory class, instantiating the correct parser class given the source type being parsed.
-This usually involves a file extension check, though this can be overriden.
-Currently, only a Ruby source parser is implemented, though future plans include a C parser for Ruby extensions.
+The main class {YARD::Parser::SourceParser} acts as a factory class, instantiating the correct parser class, an implementation of {YARD::Parser::Base}.
+The selected parser is chosen based on either the file extension or by selecting it explicitly (as an argument to parsing methods).
+YARD supports Ruby and C source files, but custom parsers can be implemented and registered for various other languages by subclassing `Parser::Base` and registering the parser with {YARD::Parser::SourceParser.register_parser_type}.

 This factory class should always be used when parsing source files rather than the individual parser classes since it initiates the pipeline that runs the